 In the event that the Issuer is required to withhold amounts in respect of French taxes from payments of interest on the Notes, the terms and conditions of the Notes provide that, subject to certain exceptions, the Issuer will pay additional amounts so that the holders of the Notes will receive the amount they would have received in the absence of such withholding.
 Under French tax law, there is some uncertainty as to whether the Issuer may pay such additional amounts.
 French debt instruments typically provide that, if an issuer is required to pay additional amounts but is prohibited by French law from doing so, the issuer must redeem the debt instruments in full.
 Under Article 63 of the CRD IV Regulation, however, mandatory redemption clauses are not permitted in a Tier 2 instrument such as the Notes.
-As a result, the terms and conditions of the Notes provide for redemption at the option of the Issuer in such a case (subject to the prior approval of the Relevant Regulator), but not for mandatory redemption.
-If the Issuer does not exercise its option to redeem the Notes in such a case, Holders will receive less than the full amount due under the Notes, and the market value of the Notes will be adversely affected.
+As a consequence, in such a case, Holders will receive less than the full amount due under the Notes, and the market value of the Notes will be adversely affected, unless the Issuer is able and willing to redeem the Notes pursuant to one of the early redemption or repurchase options provided for in Condition 6 (subject to approval of the Relevant Regulator).